Chattanooga Hit and Run Lawyer

 If the car accident is severe, chances are there are emergency responders on their way, ready to block off the area and clean up the mess.
 If you are seriously injured, a first responder will take you to the hospital in an ambulance.

 If you are physically stable at the time of the accident where someone has fled, exit the vehicle and immediately look for witnesses nearby.
-The best person to speak to is usually the one standing on the side of the road with their mouth wide open and a flushed look of concern painted on their face.
+The person most likely to speak up is usually the one standing by the road with their mouth open and a flushed look of concern.

 By meeting with witnesses and exchanging contact information, you are already giving the police a lead to the hit-and-run offender.
 Acting quickly is necessary, as most witnesses will not just stand by waiting for you and need to get along with their days.